charlotte-os/charlotte-core/README.md

 ### Target Platforms

 - x86-64 PCs with UEFI and ACPI (Under active development)
-- Aarch64 devices with UEFI and ACPI (Under limited development)
+- Aarch64 devices with UEFI and ACPI (Planned)
-- RISC-V devices with UEFI and ACPI (Not presently under development, maintainer wanted)
+- RISC-V64 devices with UEFI and ACPI (Planned)

 #### Building
 The following commands are used to build the debug and release versions of the kernel.